The Norman Transcript

-Debbie is survived by her husband of 39 years, Phil of the home; daughters Julie Bradford and her husband Michael of Norman and Megan Fields and her husband Jon of Edmond; and her two triplet brothers, Frank Penn and his wife Carolyn of Durham, N.C., and children Alex of Baltimore, Md., and Jeff of Durham, N.C., and Michael Penn and wife Donna of Plano, Texas; and sister-in-law, Betsy Penn of Norman.
+Debbie is survived by her husband of 39 years, Phil of the home; daughters Julie Bradford and her husband Michael of Norman and Megan Fields and her husband Jon of Edmond; and her two triplet siblings, Frank Penn and his wife Carolyn of Durham, N.C., and children Alex of Baltimore, Md., and Jeff of Durham, N.C., Michael Penn and wife Donna of Plano, Texas; and sister-in-law, Betsy Penn of Norman.

 Memorial donations may be made in memory of Debbie to the First Baptist Norman Ignite Campaign, 211 W. Comanche St., Norman, OK 73069.